sixeyed/play-with-docker.github.io/_posts/2017-01-26-docker-containers.markdown

 That means you will start to play and to have fun with containers :)

 Important note: in the labs, when you see command inside some grey rectangle, you just need to click on it so it is executed on the terminal (but if you want you can write it manually).
-Let's see the first example below to get the version of the Docker Engine running on the plateform.
+Let's see the first example below to get the version of the Docker Engine running on the platform.

 ```.term1
 docker version
 ```

-You should get an output like the following that shows Docker Engine (Server) and Client are running version 1.13.
+You should get an output like the following that shows Docker Engine (Server) and Client are running version 17.03.0.

 ```
 Client: